Best Molasses Cookies! These soft and chewy ginger molasses cookies don’t need to be chilled before baking. Perfect Christmas cookie recipe!

 I recommend using either mild or robust molasses.
 Blackstrap molasses will give the cookies a bitter flavor.

-However, if your butter (or kitchen) is too warm, you may find that a quick chill in the fridge gives you a thicker cookie.
+This dough doesn’t need to be chilled.
+However, if your butter, or your kitchen, is too warm, you may find that a quick chill in the fridge gives you thicker cookies.

 More recipes that use molasses!

 If you’ve tried this molasses cookie recipe, don’t forget to rate the recipe and leave me a comment below.
 I love to hear from people who’ve made my recipes!
-You can SUBSCRIBE to receive my latest recipe newsletters or FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST for even more delicious food.

 Best Molasses Cookies